 First off, I just want to show you that you don’t have to be a photographer to get fun photos of your kids.
 I literally snapped these pictures outside our local grocery store one morning with my phone.
 Nothing fancy.

 Once you take your photos, you’ll want to make a few edits to make sure they work well for transferring to wood.
-If you don’t have something like photoshop, you can use PicMonkey or VSCO is a great free app to edit photos.
+If you don’t have a photo editor or something like photoshop, you can use PicMonkey or VSCO is a great free app to edit photos.

 I suggest boosting your contrast a bit and make sure to mirror the photo.
 When it transfers to wood it’s going to be a mirrored reverse image so unless you want something on your kid to look a little off, don’t forget this step.

 You need to print your photos with a laser printer on regular copy paper because that is how the ink will transfer.
 Regular inkjet printers will not work.
 I sent my photos to Kinko’s to be printed and they were ready in a few hours for less than $2.

 2. Cut Board